suhasmaddali/suhasmaddali/README.md

 ## 🔨⚒️ Key Challenges:

 Machine learning is used in many industries and there is a lot of demand and scope for it.
-There are so many tools and resources that one could be using in order to become a machine learning engineer.
+There are so many tools and resources that one could be used in order to become a machine learning engineer.
 However, there are certain challenges in machine learning that must be addressed before they could be used for machine learning analysis.

 1. Availability of data - Getting access to quality data is important for machine learning predictions.
 Sometimes, companies cannot have access to a large volume of data that could be used for machine learning purposes.
 Moreover, the data that is available might not give a very good prediction accuracy and might not be quite useful for the machine learning predictions at hand.